wesleyegberto/emulators/chip8/README.md

 ### CPU

 The original implementation of the Chip-8 language includes 36 different instructions, including math, graphics, and flow control functions.

-All instructions are 2 bytes long and are stored most-significant-byte first.
+All instructions are 2 bytes long and are stored as most-significant-byte first.
 In memory, the first byte of each instruction should be located at an even addresses.
 If a program includes sprite data, it should be padded so any instructions following it will be properly situated in RAM.

 ### Memory